HNK Šibenik: History

 Šibenik played in the Croatian First League for twelve consecutive seasons, from 1992 until 2003.
 In 2006 the club finished first in the Croatian Second League's southern division and returned to the first league.
 In the 2009–10 season, Šibenik finished fourth in domestic league, which was their best result ever, and thus qualified for the 2010–11 UEFA Europa League first qualifying round for the first time in its history.
 They were eliminated in the second qualifying round by Anorthosis Famagusta 2–3 on aggregate.

 In the 2011–12 season, the club finished fourteenth and were relegated to the second league.
 In the following season, Šibenik finished fourth but due to financial difficulties, they were once again relegated to the third league.
 In the 2013–14 season, Šibenik finished in second place with their marksman Miro Slavica scoring 30 goals to take out the league's top goalscorer award, but failed to lead his side to promotion.

 At the end of the 2014–15 season, Šibenik gained promotion to the second league, topping the third league – south.
 Mirko Labrović took over as manager in 2015.
 They finished close second to Cibalia in the 2015–16 season, failing to beat them in the last match of the season and thus failing to win direct promotion to the first tier by only one point. Šibenik played against Istra 1961 in the relegation play-offs on 29 May and 1 June 2016.
 Both matches ended 1–1 and Šibenik lost the play-off after penalty shootout.

 In the 2018–19 season, Šibenik finished a close second to Varaždin, and again played relegation play-offs over Istra 1961.
 The first match played in Šibenik ended 1–1 but in the second match played on Stadion Aldo Drosina, Istra beat them by a scoreline of 0–2.
 On 6 May 2020, by a decision of the Croatian Football Federation to suspend the 2019–20 Croatian Second League season, Šibenik was promoted to the first tier after eight seasons.

+Šibenik finished last in the 2024–25 season and were to be relegated to the Prva NL but failed to obtain a license and were demoted to the fourth tier – the 3.
+HNL South.